DanteLine101/DanteLine101/README.md

 - 👋 Hi, I’m @DanteLine101
 - 👀 I’m interested in basketball and pop music.
-- 🌱 I’m currently learning deeplearning from Wu Enda.
+- 🌱 I’m currently learning deeplearning from Andrew Ng.
 - 💞️ I’m looking to collaborate on the utilization of machine learning on business analysis.
 - 📫 Welcome to email me at dan9951362670805@163.com